khered20/MTL-Dial2MSA/README.md

 # MTL-Dial2MSA
-Multi-Task Learning for Dialect Arabic → Modern Standard Arabic (MSA) Translation + Dialect Identification
+Paper: A Multi-Task Learning Approach to Dialectal Arabic Identification and Translation to Modern Standard Arabic

 ## Features
 - Joint training for **translation** and **dialect classification**